happybono/FinedustMonitorWithGPS/README.md

 ## Specifications
 ### Scenarios
 * Measuring the fine dust contamination level in the air in real time.
-The value is displayed on the OLED Screen, and updated every second.
+The value is displayed on the OLED Screen and updated every second.
 * Measuring the current temperature.
-* Track and update device location in a real time.
+* Track and update device location in real time.
 * Reading GPS data (longitude, latitude) from [ThingSpeak](https://thingspeak.com/channels/920137) and display it using [Google Maps](https://www.google.com/maps/) with the [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial).
-* Refining data and synchronize with the web-based cloud service. (i.e. [ThingSpeak](https://www.thingspeak.com/), [Plaive](https://plaive.10make.com/))
+* Refining data and synchronizing with the web-based cloud service. (i.e. [ThingSpeak](https://www.thingspeak.com/), [Plaive](https://plaive.10make.com/))
-* Refining average calculated data to separate channel on the web-based cloud service. (i.e. [ThingSpeak](https://www.thingspeak.com/), [Plaive](https://plaive.10make.com/))
+* Refining the average calculated data to separate channels on the web-based cloud service. (i.e. [ThingSpeak](https://www.thingspeak.com/), [Plaive](https://plaive.10make.com/))
 * Using reverse geocoding to convert a location (latitude, longitude) measured by the device to a readable address.
-* Using [Microsoft Excel](https://products.office.com/get-started-with-office-2019) to process batch of locations (latitude, longitude).
+* Using [Microsoft Excel](https://products.office.com/get-started-with-office-2019) to process a batch of locations (latitude, longitude).
 Data can be exported in CSV format from [ThingSpeak](https://www.thingspeak.com/) to open in Excel.

 #### What is Reverse Geocoding?
 > Reverse geocoding is the process of back (reverse) coding of a point location (latitude, longitude) to a readable address or place name.
-This permits the identification of nearby street addresses, places, and/or areal subdivisions such as neighbourhoods, county, state, or country.
+This permits the identification of nearby street addresses, places, and/or areal subdivisions such as neighbourhoods, counties, states, or countries.

 [More information on reverse geocoding with Google Maps JavaScript API](https://developers.google.com/maps/documentation/geocoding/intro#ReverseGeocoding)
 <br>